 Your customers will want to feel like they have access to real people and not automated systems and bots.
 Meaning, you should be able to offer a more personable service at all hours of the day.

 Don’t set up automated replies through a third-party system that can send you down a rabbit hole.
 If the demand for your customer service is required throughout the evening, be sure to have a 24-hour support team on hand to attend to urgent issues.

 11. Follow Up

 Many employees resolve an issue and close the book moving on to the next one.
-However, a good trick of the trade is to follow up with customers to make sure that they’re satisfied with the service offered to them.
+However, a good trick of the trade is to follow up with customers to gather feedback and make sure that they’re satisfied with the service offered to them.